Work at Landmark

 Description:

-Landmark High School is accepting applications for special education, language arts, expressive language arts, history, math, reading, study skills, and science teachers for the 2024-2025 academic year.
+Landmark High School is accepting applications for special education, language arts, expressive language arts, history, math, reading, study skills, and science teachers.
 Landmark is a world leader in educating students with dyslexia and other language-based learning disabilities.

 Landmark School employs teachers in our high school program (grades 9 – 12) in a range of disciplines from reading and expressive language to history and science.
 Faculty responsibilities include teaching a load of six classes/tutorials as well as evening and weekend residential coverage duties.
 All new teachers begin with a comprehensive training program in August.